 It's always good to start by looking at existing information such as market reports - it's called "secondary market research".
 You can then research the missing information, carrying out your own "primary market research".

-What's the difference between "quantitative" and "qualitative" research?
+What's the difference between quantitative and qualitative research?

 Certain field research methods are more objective than others.
-For example, people might be more likely to give their honest opinions when completing an online response, when they might hold back when speaking face to face.
+For example, people might be more likely to give their honest opinions when completing an online survey, while they might hold back when speaking face to face.

 What if I don't like some of the feedback?

 It's better to get negative feedback before you launch a product or business.
-Constructive criticism is valuable; it enables you to adapt or even scrap your product or service - preventing you making an expensive mistake.
+Constructive criticism is valuable; it enables you to adapt or even entirely rethink your product or service - preventing you making an expensive mistake.

-Written by Marketest.
+Written with expert input from by Marketest.